EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 We already see improvement over the densely connected network from Chapter \@ref(dldnn), our best performing model on the Kickstarter data so far.

-The heatmap in Figure \@ref(fig:cnnheatmap) shows that the model performs about the same for the two classes, success and failure for the crowdfunding campaigns; we are getting fairly good results from a baseline CNN model!
+The heatmap\index{matrix!confusion} in Figure \@ref(fig:cnnheatmap) shows that the model performs about the same for the two classes, success and failure for the crowdfunding campaigns; we are getting fairly good results from a baseline CNN model!

 ```r